GracieteDev/recipe-django/README.md

 ## Powered by Django & Python

-The HealthyRecipy App is developed using Django, a high-level Python web framework known for its robustness, scalability, and versatility.
+The Healthy-Recipy App is developed using Django, a high-level Python web framework known for its robustness, scalability, and versatility.
 Our application is engineered to facilitate a seamless and enriching user experience, making healthy eating straightforward and accessible.

 ### Our App at Work